vintagetrex/Nemesis-Project/README.md

       - two advertising slots on web page: home page, and with submission specific
         - home page advertising paid in type A stock
         - submission specific advertising paid in type B stock of submission specific currency
+      - submit advertisements as a claim
+      - tally bids for a given time slot, highest bid wins

     * question system for categorizing submissions
       - MP3+